Camp Chef SmokePro DLX Pellet Grill

 Somewhat narrow dimensions

-Camp Chef is a Utah-based company that has produced outdoor and camping cookware for 30 years, starting with camping stoves and adding cast iron pans and more recently pellet smokers to their offerings.
+Camp Chef is a Utah-based company that has produced outdoor and camping cookware for over 20 years, starting with camping stoves and adding cast iron pans and more recently pellet smokers to their offerings.
 The Camp Chef SmokePro DLX sports many features that other budget-priced pellet smokers skip.
-We set out to see if these features could set this Camp Chef pellet grill apart in the category, cooking everything from dry rub chicken drumsticks to lightly smoked salmon to low ’n’ slow classic pork shoulder over several weeks.
+We set out to see if these features could set this Camp Chef pellet grill apart in the category, cooking everything from dry rub chicken drumsticks and lightly smoked salmon to low ’n’ slow classic pork shoulder over several weeks.

 Setup: Simple build and standard seasoning